morotsman/morotsman.github.io/_posts/2020-07-12-java-covariance.markdown

 ## Another example

 Let us investigate how another another generic type behaves in regard of covariance: the Supplier.
-Also since it looks like I have captured your interest I will skip the GIF's in the rest of this post, feel free to skip the rest of the post if the GIF's was what captured your interest.
+Also since it looks like I have captured your interest I will skip the GIF's in the rest of this post, on the other hand feel free to skip the rest of the post if the GIF's was what captured your interest.

 {% highlight Ruby %}
 @FunctionalInterface